Updated September 26, 2017

 First, when you begin investing with Betterment or Wealthfront, you’ll talk about your risk tolerance.
 Your portfolio will be adjusted based on that tolerance: if you’re open to a lot of risk with the goal of maximizing your returns, you’ll have different investments than if you want to be more conservative.

 These platforms also abide by Modern Portfolio Theory, which basically means they take risk tolerance into account to diversify your investments.
 That way you’re meeting your financial goals in a way you’re comfortable with.

 Betterment and Wealthfront take a holistic approach to your finances, allowing you to set up an IRA (Traditional, Roth, SEP, or rollover) or a trust.
 Wealthfront even offers 529 plan options to save for future college costs.
 They also offer advanced features like tax-loss harvesting and rebalancing, ensuring that you pay low taxes on your investment and they automatically adjust to changing marketplaces for improved returns.

 Other apps are more limited.
-Robinhood lets you trade stocks, Acorns invests your spare change, but robust robo-investing platforms like Betterment and Wealthfront want to take the place of the Vanguards of the world in providing comprehensive money management.
+Robinhood lets you trade stocks, Acorns invests your spare change, but robust robo-investing platforms like Betterment and Wealthfront want to take the place of the traditional platforms of the world in providing comprehensive money management.
+They don't want the conversation to be Acorns vs Betterment - they want it to be Wealthfront vs Vanguard.
 If you’re serious about beginning to invest robo-advisors might be right for you.